Dr Elizabeth Cowan (Female) MBChB, DRCOG, MRCGP, Manchester 1980

 Please do not ask to see a doctor out of hours unless you genuinely cannot wait until the surgery re-opens.

 Call 999 in an emergency.
 Chest pains and / or shortness of breath constitute an emergency.

 Accident and Emergency Departments (A&E)

 A&E is located at University Hospital, Clifford Bridge Road, Coventry, CV2 2DX (024 7696 4000).

-Public transport is available via 801 buses from the main campus.
+Public transport is available via 360A buses from the main campus.

 Summary of Services Provided at the Health Centre

-We can arrange contact with counsellors, community psychiatric nurse, physiotherapists, midwives &/or health visitors.
+We can arrange contact with counsellors, physiotherapists, midwives &/or health visitors.

 Repeat prescriptions are issued at the doctor’s discretion for patients on long term treatment.
 Repeat prescription requests can be made:

-In person at the Health Centre by either using the tear off slip found on the right side of your prescription or by completing a request slip at reception, or via our website at www.uwhc.org.uk
+In person at the Health Centre by either using the tear off slip found on the right side of your prescription or by completing a request slip at reception or via our Repeat Prescription Request Service on our website.